Zeuxis (painter): Death

 According to the Roman grammarian Festus, Zeuxis died laughing at a picture of an old woman he had just painted.

 The legend is mentioned in Karel van Mander's Schilder-boeck (1604) and is known by later artists who alluded to the story in their self-portraits, such as Rembrandt's Self-Portrait as Zeuxis Laughing (c.
 1662), Aert de Gelder's Self-Portrait as Zeuxis (1685), and possibly Jean-Étienne Liotard's Self-Portrait Laughing (c.
 1770).

-Literary References

-Zeuxis is briefly mentioned in the preface of Don Quixote by Cervantes:

-Of all this there will be nothing in my book, for I have nothing to quote in the margin or to note at the end, and still less do I know what authors I follow in it, to place them at the beginning, as all do, under the letters A, B, C, beginning with Aristotle and ending with Xenophon, or Zoilus, or Zeuxis, though one was a slanderer and the other a painter.

-and is mentioned by Laurence Sterne in Tristram Shandy :

-[…] it was as casual as the foam of Zeuxis his horse […]

-Also by Mark Twain in The Innocents Abroad:

-As we turned and moved again through the temple, I wished that the illustrious men who had sat in it in the remote ages could visit it again and reveal themselves to our curious eyes—Plato, Aristotle, Demosthenes, Socrates, Phocion, Pythagoras, Euclid, Pindar, Xenophon, Herodotus, Praxiteles and Phidias, Zeuxis the painter.